 Stripe is one of ChartMogul's supported billing systems.
 Connect your Stripe account with ChartMogul to quickly bring together all your customer and billing data into ChartMogul’s subscription analytics platform.
-Seeing all your billing data in one place allows you to perform deeper analysis on your subscription data so you can make informed decisions to grow your business.
+Seeing all your billing data in one place allows you to perform a deeper analysis on your subscription data so you can make informed decisions to grow your business.

 Here's what we cover in this article:

-- Adding a Stripe data source
+- Adding Stripe as a source

 - Connecting Stripe